snkapple/Kapil-A-Blue-stamp-portfolio-/index.md

 Overall my biggest challenges at BSE have been with my starter when it kept shorting because the ground was connected to the five-volt connection.
 Another one was with the programming of the obstacle avoidance.
 The biggest triumphs where when I worked out the issue with it first turning right then left and when I made a bluetooth drive for the tank.
 ### What I learned
-in bluestamp I learned the basics of electronics like how to make a circuit on a breadboard.
+In bluestamp I learned the basics of electronics like how to make a circuit on a breadboard.
 I also learned how to use sensors with an ardiuno, and the basic syntax of C++ and how to use things like cases.
 In the future I want to deeper into electronics and learn more about circuits and how to make custom parts.
 I also want to learn more about mechanical engineering specifically how to use CAD to design mechanical systems and be able to make them.

 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/aJizkXOvEMc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Summary
-for my second milestone, I wrote code so that I was able to run the robot using Bluetooth.
+For my second milestone, I wrote code so that I was able to run the robot using Bluetooth.
 With that code with different inputs, I would match the input and if it was the correct input I would either make the robot go forward backward or turn left or right.
 I didn't use any new components I just programmed the motors to control their speed in direction. because they are dc motors they have two directions, so when programming them if I want it to turn right I have one motor turning normally while the other turns right.
 ### Progress
-for my customization, I was able to add functionality with an ultrasonic sensor where it would follow an object.
+For my customization, I was able to add functionality with an ultrasonic sensor where it would follow an object.
 ### Challenges faced
 One challenge I faced was with coding it I didn't really understand the way that the Bluetooth inputs were read so I didn't know how to make it so my robot was controlled.
 I then figured out I have to save my inputs as a variable then I used those to if I had a certain input it would drive a certain way whether it turned or went forwards or backward.
 Another challenge with driving it was one of the wheels wouldn't be powered, the reason for this is I was connected to one 9 volt battery which was running low on battery and two wasn't giving enough power so I soldered two of the 9-volt battery clips together so I could use two 9 volt batteries.
 ### Next steps